aaronallen8455/graph-trace/README.md

-# Debugger Plugin
+# Graph Trace

-A plugin that a creates a log file which can be compiled to a graph for display with `graphviz` or some other means.
-Contrary to traditional debug logging where all output is interleaved into a flat sequence of lines, the graph structure produced by this plugin takes into account the actual flow of the program with individual function calls represented as edges in the graph.
+A ghc plugin that a creates a log file which can be compiled to a graph for display with `graphviz` or some other means.
+Contrary to traditional debug tracing where all output is interleaved into a flat sequence of lines, the graph structure produced by this plugin takes into account the actual flow of the program with individual function calls represented as edges in the graph.